Fabiano Soares: Celta

-Born in Mutum, Minas Gerais, Fabiano started his career with Botafogo de Futebol e Regatas, Cruzeiro Esporte Clube and São José Esporte Clube.
-In 1989, immediately after having finished runner-up in the Campeonato Paulista with the latter club and suffered the loss of his father, he moved to Spain where he would remain the following 15 years, starting out at RC Celta de Vigo.
+Born in Mutum, Minas Gerais, Fabiano started his career with Botafogo, Cruzeiro and São José Esporte Clube.
+In 1989, immediately after having finished runner-up in the Campeonato Paulista with the latter club and suffered the loss of his father, he moved to Spain where he would remain the following 15 years, starting out at Celta de Vigo.

 Fabiano made his La Liga debut on 17 September 1989, coming on as a late substitute in a 2–0 away loss against Athletic Bilbao.
-He scored his first goal in the Spanish top flight on 14 January 1990, contributing to a 5–1 home win over Cádiz CF as the season ended in relegation.
+He scored his first goal in the Spanish top flight on 14 January 1990, contributing to a 5–1 home win over Cádiz as the season ended in relegation.

 Compostela

-In 1992, after two additional campaigns in the Segunda División, Fabiano signed with neighbouring SD Compostela also in that level.
+In 1992, after two additional campaigns in the Segunda División, Fabiano signed with neighbouring Compostela also in that level.
 He helped to a first-ever promotion for the Galicians in 1994 and, over the course of the following four seasons, was a midfield mainstay, notably netting in consecutive home draws against Real Madrid (1–1 on 2 April 1995, and 3–3 on 25 February 1996) and scoring once in the 6–2 away rout of Deportivo de La Coruña in a local derby in May 1998.

 At the end of 2002–03, Compos were relegated to Segunda División B for financial irregularities.
 Fabiano subsequently left and joined another team in that region, Racing de Ferrol, retiring at the end of the season at the age of 38.